mailoptin/mailoptin/readme.txt

 * Added notice when no connection is available in optin form builder.
 * Added optin type flag to optin name.
 * Fixed bug where sepcifying custom listing number in wp list wasn’t working.
-* Fixed usage tracking not dismissing.
-* Moved success message to after conversion panel.
-* Update tinymce control to use the latest API.
-* Added filter customize/edit url.

 = 2.2.3.0 =
 * Added Klaviyo integration